EphialArt/MoodI/README.md

 # MoodI
-Mood Regulation by combining empathetic chatbots with mood data from vocal and facial emotional cues
+Multi-modal mood detection and interactive system.
+Analyzes a user's emotional state through facial expressions, voice sentiment, and spoken commands, and then responds accordingly.